RaspAP/theme-test/docs/quick-start.md

 curl -sL https://install.raspap.com | bash
 ```

-The Quick installer will complete the steps in the manual installation for you.
+The <a href="https://docs.raspap.com/get-started/quick-installer/">Quick installer</a> will complete the steps in the <a href="https://docs.raspap.com/get-started/manual/">manual installation</a> for you.
 At the end of the install process, accept the prompt to reboot your system.

 ## Initial settings
 After completing either of these setup options, the wireless AP network will be configured as follows: